 Students who engage in graphic design degrees will learn to draw and sketch, but they also learn the principles and history of graphic design, illustration, logo design, and color theory.
 A graphic design degree is focused on working for businesses or other organizations, including churches, to develop materials for print, digital, and mobile technologies.

 Photography, Digital Art, and Animation/Film

 Artists can create beautiful images that exist only in digital form.
 Advancing skills in photography, digital artwork, and film/animation is a challenging field of creative study.
-Colleges need up to date software, well-equipped studios, and faculty who are expert in the fast-paced world of digital art, photography and animation/film production.
+Colleges need up-to-date software, well-equipped studios, and faculty who are experts in the fast-paced world of digital art, photography, and animation/film production.

 Master’s Degrees in Art

 Christian colleges and universities which offer master’s degrees in art blend Christian philosophy with skill and practice in the type of art a student wants to pursue as a career, whether as an art teacher or a practicing artist.
 To obtain a master’s degree in art, students must be familiar not only with contemporary art and techniques but also with the history and theory of their chosen field.

 Several Christian colleges and universities offer post-baccalaureate degrees in art or design.
 The desire to study art and be an artist doesn’t have to conflict with a Christian-centered education and lifestyle.
 Many of history’s most famous works of art were created for Christian worship, such as the Sistine Chapel.
 You can blend your art and faith by selecting an art program at a Christian college that is right for you